cmpilato/worship-music/Restore_Us_Prayer_for_Unity/README.md

 You restore us.
 You restore us.

-It bears all things.
+It bears all things,
-Believes all things.
+Believes all things,
-Hopes all things.
+And hopes all things —
 Love endures.

 ## Biblical References